 “Is there anything specific you want me to do about this?”

 Make sure your questions don’t come across as aggressive interrogation.
 Stay polite, and ask questions to understand the problem, not to shift blame.

 - Ask open-ended questions that give your customers the liberty to describe the problem in detail.

 - Listen patiently and control the urge to respond immediately.

 - Rephrase customer queries to confirm your understanding.

-- Assure the customer that they’re in good hands and you’re personally handling the issue.
+- Assure the customer that they’re in good hands and that you’re personally handling the issue.

 - Explain the steps involved in resolving the problem and tell them what you’re doing right now.

-- Stay in contact and update the customer on the progress of their issue.
+- Update the customer on the progress of the issue.

 - Recommended Reading: The Thank You Economy – Gary Vaynerchuk

-You need to be thick-skinned to succeed in customer services.
+You need to be thick-skinned to succeed in customer service.

 - Understand your anger triggers and list down the things that can cause you to lose control.

-- Remember that the customer’s anger is towards your company, not you as a person.
+- Keep reminding yourself that the customer’s anger is towards your company, not you as a person.

 - Consult with a senior or a teammate before responding to a customer when you’re angry.